Skip to content

 • Write a concise description of the Target State -- include any proposed features or technology

-• Add the current state step(s) being eliminated or changed
+• Clarify which current state process block(s) are being eliminated or changed

-11. Calculate total lead time (LT), total process time (PT), and rolled %C&A
+11. Calculate total estimated lead time (LT), total process time (PT), and rolled %C&A

 13. Focus on the prompt: “Does this Target State get us closer to our goal?
-What’s the significance of the improvement?”
+What’s the significance of this improvement?”

 Now that you have a Value Stream Map, it’s time to act on it: